Predators: Definition, Meaning, Types, Examples, Facts

 Behavioural Adaptations

 Behavioural adaptations are methods that predators have developed to increase the possibility of catching prey.
 They include ambushing and chasing.
-In this regard, some are ambushing predators that wait for the prey's approach, whereas others are chasing predators that actively pursue the intended prey.
-As an example, ambushing predators rely on surprise and patience, like the crocodile, while chasing predators depend on speed and stamina, like the cheetah.
+Some are ambushing predators that wait for the prey's approach, whereas others are chasing predators that actively pursue the intended prey.

 Physiological Adaptations